-- 3.4.9.1 If any previous contaminating land uses with the potential to cause land contamination as stated in Sections 3.1 and 3.2 of Annex 19 in the TM is identified, the Applicant shall follow the guidelines for evaluating and assessing potential land contamination issue as stated in sections 3.1 and 3.2 of Annex 19 of the TM. - 3.4.9.2 The assessment of the potential land contamination issue of the Project, if needed, shall follow the detailed requirements given in Appendix E2.
+- 3.4.9.1 The Applicant shall follow the guidelines for evaluating and assessing potential land contamination issue as stated in sections 3.1 and 3.2 of Annex 19 of the TM. - 3.4.9.2 The assessment of the potential land contamination issue of the Project shall follow the detailed requirements given in Appendix E2.